 Valley Sentinel is published in Spring Green, Wisconsin, every Wednesday by Lower Wisconsin River Valley Sentinel, LLC.

 Valley Sentinel is a free, weekly single-copy news publication, available on newsstands in the area.

-We believe in a model that strives to reach people wherever and however they like their news.
+We believe in an accessible model that strives to reach people wherever and however they like their news.
 We reject the failing, walled-garden subscription model of large, corporate newspapers.
 We believe that anyone who wants the news, should get the news.